 This suggests 3 things :

-According to the RPS, self-treatment increases people’s risks of assuming they have a condition they actually do not.
+According to the RPS, self-treatment increases people’s risk of assuming they have a condition they do not.

 Thus, they receive a treatment that may not actually work or may worsen their symptoms.